achrefbenammar404/ML.Guide/README.md

+Here is the revised content with resized images for each tool:

 # ML.Guide

 ML Guide is a multi-LLM agent system designed to assist users with their machine learning problems.
 This project was developed during a 17-hour hackathon at the AI National Summit (AINS) event on June 9, 2024.